About the Russian blue cat breed

 She is happy to be combed whilst cuddling up to you on the sofa and will more than likely think she has the right to sleep in your bed.
 Russians blues are reserved in their nature and personality.
 They will love those around them, but will likely exit the room rather sharpish when guests arrive.

 The Russian is super observant and notices everything that goes on around her.
 They will never dive into a room with guests but will likely have a little look around from a distance.
 These traits are why people assume Russians are a shy breed of cat.

-They love having their intelligence challenged, you can do this by teaching them tricks or providing puzzle-based toys which treats inside.
+They love having their intelligence challenged, you can do this by teaching them tricks or providing puzzle-based toys which have a treat inside.
 This is a great way to keep your cat active and healthy.

-If you are adopting a Russian blue, they will likely need to be left alone whilst they adjust to their new surroundings and new home.
-Don’t over crowd or bug her and she will settle in.
+If you are adopting a Russian blue, they will likely need to be left alone whilst they adjust to their new surroundings and a new home.
+Don’t overcrowd or bug her and she will settle in.
 Make sure she has a safe, comfortable space for her to retreat too.

 Russian Blue Health

 Generally speaking, the Russian blue is a strong and healthy breed of domestic cat.
 The only problem which could arise is bladder stones and obesity.

 As you can imagine being a humble natured and loving cat they love to relax and enjoy the finer things in life, this laziness can lead to them gaining weight rather quickly which could lead on to bladder stones.

 Don’t forget to get your cat insurance, cover your feline friend from accidents, illnesses, and diseases for minimal monthly payments.

 Russian Blue Life Span